marcoT0425/Charisma-Unicode-Full/README.md

 <img width="1439" height="863" alt="Screenshot 2025-07-10 at 20 08 41" src="https://github.com/user-attachments/assets/c5bb47cc-240a-43ed-8a64-57f689cb5ba2" />

 Charisma New SMP is WIP.
-Egyptian Hierographs and Duployan will not be supported in this font.
+Egyptian Hierographs, Signwriting and Duployan will not be supported in this font.
 I will design a new font called CharismaUni Special.